ppp-kohe/autogui/README.md

 [`Instant.now().toString()`](https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/time/Instant.html#now())
 ) and  notifies the change of the field to the text field by explicitly calling `Runnable#run()`  to the updater set by `setPropUpdater(Runnable)`.
 The setter name specifies the `prop` field as the target of the updater by following the naming rule `set<YourPropertyName>Updater`.

-The constructor of the class the `update()` method will be scheduled by [`ScheduledExecutorService#scheduleWithFixedDelay(this::update, ...)` ](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html#scheduleWithFixedDelay(java.lang.Runnable,long,long,java.util.concurrent.TimeUnit)) method as a `ScheduledFuture` task.
+In the constructor of the class, the `update()` method will be scheduled by [`ScheduledExecutorService#scheduleWithFixedDelay(this::update, ...)` ](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html#scheduleWithFixedDelay(java.lang.Runnable,long,long,java.util.concurrent.TimeUnit)) method as a `ScheduledFuture` task.

 ## Preferences management

-The created window has ability to save and reuse a set of property-values of Its binding sub-components.
+The created window has ability to save and reuse a set of property-values of its binding sub-components.
 This feature relies on [`java.util.prefs`](https://docs.oracle.com/en/java/javase/11/docs/api/java.prefs/java/util/prefs/package-summary.html).